MrRandomUniverse/IPL-Event-2025/README.md

 ---

+### 💸 XP Betting Limits

+- To maintain fairness and prevent leaderboard exploitation, Betable XP is capped at **50,000**.
+- This ensures no user can gain an unfair advantage through excessive betting.

+> 🚫 Prevents leaderboard abuse through excessive XP betting.

+---

 ### 🤖 Meet the Bet Professor

 We call it **The Bet Professor** (originally Bet Processor) — our very own AI that handles the boring stuff: